WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.9 ###
-* Improved admin area
+* Add better code for admin area, fix up miscellaneous bugs
+* Add Spanish translation (big thanks to Vince LaRue!)
+* Modify ordering in filtering so Books can be sorted by biblical order
 * Fix series not showing up when sorted by date
-* Modify: Books in filtering will be now sorted by biblical order

 ### 2.8.5 ###
 * Revert to old rendering engine, until we fix new one